Self-sovereign identity

 What is self-sovereign identity?

 SURF has been researching self-sovereign identity (SSI) for several years.
-We look at aspects such as applicability, functionality, technology and privacy.
-In addition, usage and legal aspects also have our attention.
-With this knowledge, we support educational institutions in their IAM development and improve SURF's services.
+We focus on aspects such as applicability, functionality, technology, and privacy, while also considering usage and legal issues.
+With this knowledge, we support educational institutions in their IAM development and enhance SURF's services.

 New paradigm in identity management

-Self-sovereign identity (SSI) is a new paradigm in identity management.
-Important difference from existing identity management ecosystems, such as Federated Identity Management, e.g. SURFconext, is that users have more control over the use of their personal data.
+Self-sovereign identity (SSI) represents a new paradigm within identity management.
+A key difference from existing identity management systems, such as Federated Identity Management (for example, SURFconext), is that users have more control over how their personal data is used.

 How does self-sovereign identity work?

-In the SSI model, the source holder, e.g. an educational institution, gives data ('credentials') to the user, who can store them in a wallet.
-This wallet is usually an application on the user's mobile phone.
-When a user wants to purchase a service, this service asks the user for a certain proof, e.g. that the user is a student.
-The user himself chooses to release this to the service - via his phone.
+In the SSI model, the source, such as an educational institution, provides credentials to the user, which the user can store in a wallet.
+This wallet is typically an application on the user’s mobile phone.
+When a user wants to access a service, that service requests specific proof from the user, such as verifying that the user is a student.
+The user can then choose to release this information to the service via their phone.

-Policymakers in various sectors increasingly see SSI as an important means of giving users more control over their own data while maintaining privacy.
-This is visible at national and European level, including in the new eIDAS regulation. eIDAS is a login option intended for European citizens and companies who want to log in to Dutch services with their national authentication means, i.e. without DigiD or eHerkenning.
+Policymakers in various sectors increasingly view SSI as an important tool to give users greater control over their own data while preserving privacy.
+This is evident at both national and European levels, for example, in the new eIDAS regulation. eIDAS provides a login option that allows European citizens and businesses to access Dutch services using their national authentication methods without relying on DigiD or eHerkenning.

 Research into self-sovereign identity

-SURF has therefore been researching SSI for several years.
-We look at aspects such as applicability of practical examples, maturity, impact on educational institutions, functionality (what can you do with it, relationship with the existing IAM landscape), technology (how does it work, which technical standards) and privacy and legal issues.
-With the accumulated knowledge, we support educational institutions in their IAM development and can improve SURF services.
+For this reason, SURF has been researching SSI for several years, focusing on aspects such as applicability, case studies, maturity, impact on educational institutions, functionality (its capabilities and its relationship to the existing IAM landscape), technology (how it works and which technical standards apply), as well as privacy and legal considerations.
+With this knowledge, we support educational institutions in their IAM development and improve SURF’s services.

-The activities SURF carries out are inspired by use cases from the institutions and technical innovation from SURF Trust and Identity with the aim of using this knowledge in service development such as edubadges and eduID.
-In doing so, we follow developments within Europe and cooperate nationally and internationally.
+SURF draws inspiration from use cases at institutions and technological innovations from SURF Trust and Identity, applying this knowledge to service development initiatives such as edubadges and eduID.
+We monitor developments across Europe and collaborate both nationally and internationally.